mbakhoff/htmlbasic8/readme.md

   The *access token* can be used to make requests on behalf of the user.
 * All requests are digitally signed using your *consumer secret*.

-The entire process is described in detail on the [OAuth Core 1.0A specification](https://oauth.net/core/1.0a/).
+The entire process is described in detail in the [OAuth Core 1.0A specification](https://oauth.net/core/1.0a/).

 OAuth 2.0 is very similar, with some differences:
 * The step for getting the unauthorized request token is skipped.